-With Alphabet, Inc.’s share price around $800, I will enter a bull call spread by buying a call that is already in the money (ITM).
-This means that the strike price — $760 per share for example — is lower than the current share price of $800.
-At the same time, I will write a call for the same expiration date that is out of the money (OTM) with a strike price around $825.
+Let’s imagine our chosen stock’s share price traded around $800.
+I could enter a bull call spread by buying a call that is already in the money (ITM).
+This means that the strike price — $760 per share for example — is lower than the share price of $800.
+At the same time, I would write a call for the same expiration date that is out of the money (OTM) with a strike price around $825.

 The in-the-money call should cost me approximately $55, while the out-of-the-money call will make me about $20.
 My debit for entering this trade is $55 minus $20, which equals $35.
 These prices are per each share.
 Option contracts are generally written for 100 shares.
 Therefore, my total debit at the beginning of this strategy will be $3,500.

 I will address methods for picking strike prices and expiration dates at another time.
 At this point, it is important that you understand how option spreads look, what some of the costs and benefits are, and why you should use option spreads.
 The main advantage of the bull call spread is that I have reduced my expense in buying a call by selling a call that is out of the money.